CHOOSING THE RIGHT WINDOW TREATMENT

 2. WINDOW PANELS

 Panels are wonderful when a room needs softness, height, or a more finished feeling.
-They can be purely decorative, fully functional, or something in between.
+They can be purely decorative or fully functional.

 We often use panels to help frame a view, balance a large wall, or bring in a beautiful fabric that supports the overall design of the room.
 They are also a great way to introduce pattern or texture without overwhelming the space.